 - You value comfort during long wear, lighter weight, and easy day-to-day usability.

-- You care about resale liquidity and market demand, especially if flexibility matters long term.
+- You care about resale liquidity and fast secondary-market demand.

-- You want a statement Rolex that people recognize instantly.
+- You want a Rolex that people recognize instantly.

 - You prefer the feel, presence, and permanence of precious metals on your wrist.